 Nature and Place commissions

 Nature and Place is a new series of temporary works, taking inspiration from the forests of Ticknock, Tibradden, Barnaslingan, Carrickgollogan, Kilmashogue and Ballyedmonduff.
-The selected artists have each been awarded funding by dlr Arts Office to develop their projects between December 2023 and March 2024.
-Supported by Coillte and the Dublin Mountains Partnership.
+The selected artists were awarded funding by dlr Arts Office to develop the first three projects between December 2023 and March 2024.
+Nature and Place was supported by Coillte and the Dublin Mountains Partnership.

 Download PDF of Martin Healy's Silva Here: